Back to Top

 What is “selective admission”?

 Selective admission programs are those Health Sciences programs for which certain prerequisites or minimum prior academic achievements are required before you can apply to or enter the program.
 Some selective admission programs are also limited in the number of students they can accept each year.
+Selective health sciences admission program applications are available certain times of the year and have an application deadline.

 I received an acceptance letter from Anne Arundel Community College.
 Does that mean I’m accepted into my Health Sciences program?